 Men who are born with an abnormality of the penis and urethra called hypospadias are more likely to develop testicular cancer than men in the general population.
 Men who have inguinal hernia are also more likely to develop it.
 An inguinal hernia is a lump in the groin area caused by a part of the intestine (bowel) slipping through a weakness in the abdominal (tummy) wall.

 Testicular cancer is more common in some racial and social groups.
+In the United States, more than 4 times as many white men than black men get testicular cancer.
 In the UK, a study has shown that white men have a higher risk of testicular cancer than men from other ethnic groups.
 We do not know why this is.

 Although studies have shown a link between TM and testicular cancer, a recent analysis of the research found no increase in testicular cancer risk for men with TM who were otherwise healthy.
 But men who had TM and also had other testicular cancer risk factors (such as fertility problems or undescended testicle) had an increased risk of testicular cancer.